Who we are

 Chairman

-Luuk Zonneveld is Chief Executive Officer of the Belgian Investment Company for Developing Countries (BIO) since December 2012.
+Mr. Zonneveld is Chief Executive Officer of the Belgian Investment Company for Developing Countries (BIO) since December 2012.

-Luuk Zonneveld has worked in development since the 1980s, in particular in the promotion and financing of the private sector.
+He has worked in development since the 1980s, in particular in the promotion and financing of the private sector.

 From 2008 to 2012, he was Managing Director of the Belgian non-profit organisation Vredeseilanden.
-Previously, he was one of the architects of the success of Fairtrade labeling, as Managing director of its global umbrella Fairtrade International in Bonn, from 2001 to 2007.
+Previously, he was one of the architects of the success of Fairtrade labeling, as Managing Director of its global umbrella Fairtrade International in Bonn from 2001 to 2007.

 Antonella Baldino